nickbauman/modelme/README.md

 ### Requirements

-Requires the [Link to the Processing home page](http://www.processing.org/ "Processing language and runtime") and [Link to the SimpleOpenNI Google Code site](https://simple-openni.googlecode.com "SimpleOpenNI").
+Requires the [Processing language and runtime ](http://www.processing.org/ "Link to Processing Homepage") and [SimpleOpenNI](https://simple-openni.googlecode.com "Link to the SimpleOpenNI Google Code site").
 And a running Kinect, obviously.

 ### Running